 Getting Help with Grief

-The loss of a loved one—whether through death, abandonment, breakup, or other circumstances—can be a profoundly painful, isolating experience.
-For clients struggling with the loss of a loved one, Solara Health offers a grief and loss therapy group.
+The loss of a loved one—whether through death, abandonment, breakup or other circumstances—can be a profoundly painful, isolating experience.
+For clients struggling with the loss of a loved one, Solara Mental Health offers a grief and loss therapy group.
 In this safe, understanding, and compassionate environment, clients come together as peers to explore the emotions related to their loss.
-Clients are encouraged to share their feelings openly and honestly, and as they do so, they find a supportive community and come to feel that they are not alone in their struggles, helping lay the foundation for healing and peace.
+Clients at our mental health care center are encouraged to share their feelings openly and honestly, and as they do so, they find a supportive community and come to feel that they are not alone in their struggles, helping lay the foundation for healing and peace.

 If you have recently (or not-so-recently) experienced a major loss and are having difficulty moving forward, you might benefit from therapy and a support group.
 When everyone else around you is continuing as if nothing has changed, and you feel like your whole world has been shattered, it can be comforting to spend time with others who are going through the same thing.
 Your Solara support group will also give you the opportunity to share coping strategies that have worked well for you, and to learn from your peers.